J-1 Exchange Visitor – VU

 - Proof of Financial Support, if prospective Exchange Visitor is not supported entirely by Vanderbilt funds

 In addition, if the Exchange Visitor is a transfer they must complete the SEVIS Transfer Form.
-Transfers include those who are currently in the United States in an Exchange Visitor Program (EVP) and those wishing to change departments within Vanderbilt.
+Transfers include those who are currently in the United States in a J-1 Exchange Visitor Program (EVP) and those wishing to change departments within Vanderbilt.

 The requesting department should ensure that both the Exchange Visitor Personal Information and Visa Deemed Export Questionnaire are both complete before completing the Exchange Visitor Application.

-If the EV will be sponsored wholly or in part by non-Vanderbilt funds, a copy of the appointment letter and proof of financial support must be attached.
+If the prospective scholar will be sponsored wholly or in part by non-Vanderbilt funds, a copy of the appointment letter and proof of financial support must be attached.

 English Proficiency Requirement

 As of January 5, 2015 new regulations require that exchange visitors demonstrate sufficient English language proficiency to successfully participate in this program and to “function on a day-to-day basis” [22CFR62.11(a)(2)].